 The Wiley Board governs the activities of its controlled entities and the activities controlling the risks of Modern Slavery.
 Governance is conducted via the establishment of an approved policy framework.
-Management execute the requirements of the policy with monitoring and reporting conducted by the Board.
+The board has delegated day to day responsibility for the requirements of the policy to management, with monitoring and reporting conducted by the Board.